 Sherbet & Sorbet

-Sherbet's standard of identity details lower milk fat content and nonfat milk solids compared to ice cream.
+Sherbet’s standard of identity details lower milk fat content and nonfat milk solids compared to ice cream.
 These differences influence the colour brilliance achieved by the addition of natural colouring.
 The increased fat content imparts a pastel-like effect on naturally derived colouring added to ice cream.
-Whereas, the same dosage added to sherbet would produce a more vibrant appearance.
+The same dosage added to sherbet would produce a more vibrant appearance.

 Sorbet is a non-fat or low-fat alternative to ice cream and may demonstrate bright colours due to higher density and less intense background.